Tropical Storm Nalgae: Philippines

 Due to Nalgae's threat, PAGASA issued Signal 1 warnings for the Bicol Region and Eastern Visayas.
 The PAGASA would later upgrade warnings for the Bicol Region and Eastern Visayas to Signal 2 warnings.
 PAGASA also added Signal 1 warnings for Caraga, Central Visayas, Mimaropa, and Calabarzon.
 At least 45 people died due to flooding and landslides in Mindanao, all of which occurring a day before the storm made its landfalls.
 Initially, 72 people were reported to have died, but the death toll was revised by the National Disaster Risk Reduction and Management Council (NDRRMC) because of erroneous counting on the part of local officials; however, the death toll would increase to 112 by November 1 as more bodies were recovered.
 More than a hundred flights were cancelled in the Philippines on October 28 and 29, most of which going to and coming from Ninoy Aquino International Airport.
 The storm also delayed the removal of the wreckage of Korean Air Flight 631 after it overran the runway at Mactan–Cebu International Airport.
 After Nalgae was upgraded to a severe tropical storm, PAGASA put up Tropical Cyclone Wind Signal Number 3 warnings in several areas of Southern Luzon, including Metro Manila.

 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) later warned of lahar from Mayon Volcano in Bicol during the tropical storm.

 Several airlines based in the Philippines announced that their 124 domestic and international flights were cancelled, as a precautionary measure against the effects of the severe tropical storm.

 The Philippine Coast Guard (PCG) announced that maritime travel was suspended in the Bicol Region, Calabarzon and Eastern Visayas regions.

 On October 29, the Philippine Basketball Association (PBA), the University Athletic Association of the Philippines (UAAP), the Premier Volleyball League (PVL), the Shakey's Super League (SSL) and the National Collegiate Athletic Association (NCAA) announced that they would postpone their sporting events and games slated for October 29 and 30 as a precautionary measure.
 PAGASA issued their last bulletins as Nalgae exited the Philippine Area of Responsibility (PAR).
-After it's exit, it had a death toll of 164 casualties, with 28 remaining missing.
+After its exit, it had a death toll of 164 casualties, with 28 remaining missing.